spinalcordtoolbox/sct_docker/README.rst

 .. code:: sh

-   ./sct_docker_images.py generate
+   ./sct_docker_images.py generate --version 3.1.1

 Example: creation of offline archive tarball:

 .. code:: sh

-   ./sct_docker_images.py generate --generate-offline-sct-distro
+   ./sct_docker_images.py generate --version 3.1.1 --generate-offline-sct-distro

 Example: creation and distribution:

 .. code:: sh

-   ./sct_docker_images.py generate --publish-under zougloub/neuropoly
+   ./sct_docker_images.py generate --version 3.1.1 --publish-under neuropoly/sct

+General Notes
+#############

+- Caveat #1: When building images, specify a tag name or commit id, not a branch name, unless you have invalidated the Docker cache... or Docker will reuse whatever was existing and not test the right version